handav/itp_fall_2018/classes/Class_3/p5js/README.md

 `livereload`

-Then, in the browser of your choice (we'll be using Chrome), navigate to http://localhost:8000/ in your url bar.
+Then, in the browser of your choice (we'll be using Chrome), navigate to http://localhost:8000/ (or the port printed in terminal) in your url bar.